pablo-gbr/drizzle-rewind/README.md

 The migration directory is found from `out` in your `drizzle.config.ts`, or `DRIZZLE_DIR`, or `--dir <path>`, in that order.

+Use `--dialect postgres`, `--dialect mysql`, or `--dialect mariadb` when the database type cannot be inferred from context. `mysql` and `mariadb` use the same SQL dialect implementation.

 ## Generate